 Jesus Christ is able “to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin” (Heb 4:15).
 God’s will is for everyone is holiness and abstinence from sexual sins.
 God wants Christian to know how to possess one’s own body in holiness and honor, and not to become inflamed with lust (1 Thess 4:3–5).
 Christ can help with every sinful and addictive behavior.
 His words are freely provided in the Bible.
-The purpose of this article is to give scripture to those seeking answers.
+The purpose of this article is to give scripture to those seeking answers for overcoming sexual sins.

 Even in a life wrapped in prayers and Scripture reading, many have found themselves enslaved to a behavior that they do not want and even despise.
 While some Christians may not struggle with sexual temptations, many struggle with controlling sexual desires.
 Urging someone to read more, be saved, go to church, and stop sinning are excellent things to do, but believers can still miss how to overcome certain temptations.

 Facing sexual temptations is still thought inappropriate to address openly in some churches, but people need teaching on this subject as seen by sexual immorality facing Christians from the first century unto today (1 Cor 5–7).
 The man who can honestly say that lust for a woman has never tempted him is rare.
 Just as rare is the woman who can say that fantasizing about a man has not tempted her.
 There is not any particular person or generation to blame.
 Christians must become accountable for themselves and to each other.
 Many may wish that they have avoided any exposure or abuse to such sins.
 However, love for God compels believers to pursue freedom in Christ.
 Escaping lusts of the flesh is the individual’s responsibility (Gal 5:16–21).